Inspecting parameters (ros2 param)#

 describe Show descriptive information about declared parameters

-dump Dump the parameters of a node to a yaml file
+dump Show all of the parameters of a node in a YAML file format

 get Get parameter